undeMalum/portfolio/content/posts/marimo-overview/index.md

 | **Clarity of dependencies** | Implicit; users must track mentally                                     | Explicit; dependencies visible in DAG                           |

 # Pain Point #2: Git-Friendliness
+[Version Control Systems](https://en.wikipedia.org/wiki/Version_control) (VCS), particularly [git](https://git-scm.com) (that I'll use in this post), are really powerful tools that have been shaping the way in which people write code.
+These tools allow developers to track changes in the code, roll back to previous versions, develop new features in a safe environment and, in multi-developer systems, attirbute exact code changes to particular developers.

+This last build tunrs out to be extremely helpful also in research as it allows proper attribution of work in the project - even in math (see [this project](https://github.com/teorth/equational_theories))!

+All that is to say that there is a stron inclination in both research, data science, and software devoplemnt to use VCS.
+And because Jupyter Notebooks are so frequently chosen in those types of projects as well, people naturally tend to combine both tools in their projects.

+But before I jump into yapping about Git-Friendliness of Jupyter Notebooks (or rather lack thereof), let me introduce how we will extend out mathematical analysis demo for demonstration.

+Basically, we're going to add two new cells:

+* First cell will create a new variable `z` that will store that addition
+* Second cell will perform the multiplication of `z` by `5`

+In this part, we're not really interested in how things _work_, but how they are _viewed_ by git.

+So, before I make these changes, I will restart the Jupyter Kernel (to remove all results from being dusplayed), re-run all cells, and create a [commit](https://git-scm.com/docs/git-commit):